 Stocking a pantry costs money.
-Even if you fill your pantry with things you grow yourself, you still need seeds and canning jars.
+Even if you fill your pantry with things you grow yourself as a prudent and prepared homemaker, you still need seeds and canning jars.
 If you build your pantry with items purchased at a store, then you need a way to pay for them.

 Whatever your particular situation, you need to determine how much you would like to realistically put toward building your pantry.
 Then find a way to get that money.